blog Details

 A management information system (MIS) is a tool that allows you to tidy up and make sense of the data your business generates.

 At Shorts, we recommend the Xerox accounting platform as an accounting management information system.
-In addition to being a fully integrated accounts system, Xerox users can access over 1000 useful business add-ons, helping you make day-to-day efficiencies, link operations, and improve reporting overall.
+In addition to being a fully integrated accounts system, users can access a wide range of business add-ons to improve efficiency, link operations, and enhance reporting.

-Then you can use an addon (such as Fathom or Power BI) to bring in data from Xerox for the financials, as well as data or KPIs from other pieces of software that are used in the business.
-You can then create auto-generated graphs and other visual aids from the data.
+You can then use an addon such as Fathom or Power BI to bring in financial data, along with KPIs from other software used in the business.
+This allows you to create automated graphs and visual insights from your data.

 What is "good" management information?